williamleif/socialsent/README.md

 William L. Hamilton, Kevin Clark, Jure Leskovec, and Dan Jurafsky.
 Inducing Domain-Specific Sentiment Lexicons from Unlabeled Corpora.
 Proceedings of EMNLP.
 2016. (to appear; arXiv:1606.02820).

+## Install

+`pip install socialsent`

+Or you can download the source from the GitHub repo.

 ## Using the code

 To use SentProp you will need to either build some word vector embeddings or download some that are pre-trained.